 Drugs are cheap and easy to obtain in Nigeria, but cheap should not be conflated with free.
-Even if it is N100 as dosage, one has to obtain money buy it.
+Even if it is N100 as dosage, one has to obtain money to buy it.
 This is where the female vulnerability factor arises undaunted.
 Drug addiction does start with a trial or experimentation which is simple enough, the problem begins when habituation sets in.
-Pimps around the world have long known getting women addicted easily make the compliant to working in the sex trade.
-However, according Ejorheya Brighademo based in Sapele and works in the tourism industry, female youth addiction is not really about prostitution.
+Pimps around the world have long known to get women addicted easily to make them compliant to work in the sex trade.
+However, according to Ejorheya Brighademo based in Sapele and works in the tourism industry, female youth addiction is not really about prostitution.
 The drug addiction is about “escape from extreme socio-economic hardship”, says Brighademo.
 There was a time when “goscolene” (the IUPAC name for ogogoro) did the job; now it is drugs.

 Poverty has made many fathers of these youths’ babies abandon them and their mothers or sometimes the grandparents they live with.
-What seems just as disturbing is that while some of these female youths are having babies, their own mothers are also having babies and living often in heavily overcrowded single room accommodation or similar.
+What seems just as disturbing is that while some of these female youths are having babies, their mothers are also having babies and living often in heavily overcrowded single room accommodation or similar.
 The relevant statistics about these births and their living circumstances need collecting to give an exact picture.
 Informal begging to eat is a daily or hourly chore.
-“Bros, find me small thing / change now” or “Sister, na die die I dey, any thing for me at all?” or simply shed tears that solicit questions that enable them to respond with begging.
+“Bros, find me small thing/change now” or “Sister, na die I dey, anything for me at all?” or simply shed tears that solicit questions that enable them to respond with begging.
 Hunger does eventually strip people of their dignity.

 Nevertheless, the drug addiction problem Nigeria especially as it plagues youths and females is not in the consciousness of the Government of Nigeria, expecting it to be their political priority is like being addicted to drugs oneself.

-The solution is the establishment of multi-functional community self-help centres in Sapele to address and clean up the youth drug problemas well as manage welfare of the babies in question in the town.
-Other towns or parts of cities in Nigeria should think and act along the same same lines.
+The solution is the establishment of multi-functional community self-help centres in Sapele to address and clean up the youth drug problem as well as manage the welfare of the babies in question in the town.
+Other towns or parts of cities in Nigeria should think and act along the same lines.
 If the government cannot do its job, we the people should do it for them.
 And we can.
 It will be an uphill task but again it can be done.